pinnaculum/galacteek/README.rst

 - Feeds (following IPNS hashes)
 - File manager with drag-and-drop support
 - Basic built-in media player with IPFS-stored, per-profile playlists
-- Search content with ipfs-search_
+- Search content with the ipfs-search_ search engine
 - Decentralized application development/testing with the Javascript API (using *window.ipfs*)